ypid/dotfiles/README.md

 * With history, my dotfiles (mainly caused by the hundreds of git submodules included) is 400 MiB in size.
 This space is used only once per system as all user accounts just symlink to it.
+Note that I don’t deploy those 400 MiB to servers in practice.
+My Ansible role [ypid.dotfiles](https://github.com/ypid/ansible-dotfiles) strips most of this out and brings down the size to 70 MiB.
 * It allows to update most of the configuration files per system instead of per user account.